 Caution: The battery terminals and wire are not power limited.
 A 6.4 mm (0.250 in.) space must be maintained between the battery terminals, battery wiring, and all other wiring.
 Battery wiring cannot share the same conduit, conduit fittings, or conduit knockouts with other wiring.
-Refer to Figure 5.
+Refer to Figure 5 on page 22.